Thomas Thellusson Carter: Ministry

 Beginning with just one young woman in December 1848, a parishioner, a widow named Mariquita Tennant, began to take in young women from Clewer Fields, and give them an alternative to life there.
 This became the Clewer House of Mercy, which Carter, influenced by the writings of John Armstrong strongly supported.
 Ill-health prompted Tennant's withdrawal from the project in 1851, and she was succeeded by another widow, 40-year-old Harriet Monsell, who became mother superior of the newly created Community of St John Baptist, Clewer on 30 November 1852.
 Soon there were over forty branch houses, and significant work was undertaken in the United States and India.
+He founded the Confraternity of the Blessed Sacrament, and led it for 35 years.

 Re-establishment of the religious life was still controversial in Anglicanism (all monasteries and other religious houses had been dissolved during the English Reformation), and the foundation of a sisterhood was viewed with alarm in some quarters, not least among them being the Bishop of Oxford (the diocesan), Samuel Wilberforce, despite his misgivings, he acted as Visitor to the community until his move to Winchester in 1869.

 Carter was also one of the key figures in the founding of another order of religious sisters, the Community of Reparation to Jesus in the Blessed Sacrament (CRJBS).
+The order was founded in July 1869.
 Following the success of the convent at Clewer and the Confraternity of the Blessed Sacrament, the new order of nuns was to make reparation (by prayer) for any dishonour done to Jesus in the Blessed Sacrament.
-The first members served the noviciate at Clewer before forming their own community based in Southwark.
+The first members served the novitiate at Clewer before forming their own community based in Southwark.